caiotava/gameboy-examples/README.md

-side-scrolling-gameboy
+Gameboy examples
 ======================

-Simple example of side scrolling game for GameBoy, written with GBDK.
+Simple examples of games for GameBoy, written with GBDK.